armollica/KDTree/README.md

 *#* node.**flatten**()

-Returns this node and all of its ancestors as a flat array of nodes.
+Returns this node and all of its descendants as a flat array of nodes.

 *#* node.**toArray**()

-Returns this node and its ancestors as a nested array.
+Returns this node and its descendants as a nested array.

 *#* node.**lines**(*extent*)